 HAR-formatted audit log files are significantly larger than other log files and can include credentials.
 You should either carefully configure regex filters to exclude credential information or enable these logs only for troubleshooting purposes.
 Delete the files when they are no longer necessary.

-For more information about HAR file audit logging and regex filters, see Log traffic for troubleshooting.
+You can find more information about HAR file audit logging and regex filters in Log traffic for troubleshooting.

 Garbage collection logging

 Logs details related to each occurrence of Java garbage collection.